Renting a flat in Germany

 Please note: In all-inclusive contracts, the heating costs are included in the rent.
 Once a year, your heating energy consumption will be checked.
 If you have used more than expected, you pay the rest at the end of the year.
 When you have used up less heating energy, you will be reimbursed.
 To verify your actual consumption, your landlord will usually hire a company which will arrange an appointment to come and check your amount of use on your radiators.
 If you feel any inaccuracies in billing, you can contact the Consumers' Center to seek advice.

-Since gas and heating oil prices have risen sharply in recent months, the state will provide financial support to people with lower incomes this year.
+As gas and heating oil prices have risen sharply since 2022, the state will provide financial support to people with lower incomes in 2023.
 This state aid is called "Heizkostenzuschuss "("heating cost subsidy").

 If you do not pay your electricity bill, your electricity may be cut off- but not right away: You must owe at least €100 to your electricity supplier.
 Your electricity supplier cannot just turn off your electricity - first, they have to send you a reminder.
 If you still do not pay, your electricity supplier must send a so-called "blocking threat" ("Sperrandrohung").
 This is a letter threatening that the electricity will be cut off for your household if you don't pay.
 After this letter, you have four weeks to pay- and If you don't, your supplier can cut off your electricity.
 Keep in mind that your supplier has to send you a letter with the specific date in advance.